Anonymous6281/RI2/README.md

 ***STEP 5***: Unzip one of the following releases to your REAPER folder.
 (To find your REAPER folder, from within REAPER go to Options > Show REAPER resource path in explorer/finder..., and then open the folder called Scripts.)

-Users who did step 4: Use [LINK](https://github.com/Anonymous6281/RI2/releases/download/v2.0.0/REAPER_Infiller_2.0.0.zip)
+Users who did step 4: Use [THIS DOWNLOAD](https://github.com/Anonymous6281/RI2/releases/download/v2.0.0/REAPER_Infiller_2.0.0.zip)

 Windows users who skipped step 4: Use [Link will be provided upon paper acceptance]